-The valve cover gasket is probably the most common cause of oil leaks; especially in older vehicles or vehicles that are used frequently & have a high number of miles.
-Over time, and with a buildup of sludge; the pressure increases which can cause leaks and failures in the seal of the gaskets.
+The valve cover gasket is probably the most common cause of oil leaks; especially in older vehicles or vehicles that are used frequently; and have a high number of miles.
+Over time, and with a buildup of sludge; the pressure increases which can cause leaks; and failures in the seal of the gaskets.

 Q: Why does my car leak oil when parked?